nnbuainain/database_inpa_crg/README.md

 ## Database Model

-* This is how our new database currently look like:
+* This is how our new database currently looks like:

 <p align="center"> <img src=/models/logic_model.png alt="model" class="center"></p>